jmdeleon/docker-drupal/README.md

 This will clear the cache of your Drupal site.
 All other commands will function as well.

-### Running tests

-If you want to run tests, you may need to take some additional steps.
-Drupal's Simpletest will use cURL to simulate user interactions with a freshly installed site when running tests.
-This "virtual" site resides under `http://localhost:[forwarded ip]`.
-This gives issues, though, as the *container* uses port `80`.
-By default, the container's virtual host will actually listen to *any* port, but you still need to tell Apache on which ports it should bind.
-By default, it will bind on `80` *and* `8080`, so if you use the above examples, you can start running your tests straight away.
-But, if you choose to forward to a different port, you must add it to Apache's configuration and restart Apache.
-You can simply do the following:

-	# If you forwarded to another port than 8022, change accordingly.
-	# Password is "root".
-	ssh root@localhost -p 8022
-	# Change the port number accordingly.
-This example is if you forward
-	# to port 8081.
-	echo "Listen 8081" >> /etc/apache2/ports.conf
-	/etc/init.d/apache2 restart

-Or, shorthand:

-	ssh root@localhost -p 8022 -C 'echo "Listen 8081" >> /etc/apache2/ports.conf && /etc/init.d/apache2 restart'

-### MySQL and PHPMyAdmin
+### MySQL, PostgreSQL, SQLite and Adminer

-PHPMyAdmin is available at `/phpmyadmin`.
 The MySQL port `3306` is exposed.
 The root account for MySQL is `root` (no password).

-### PostgreSQL, SQLite and Adminer

-Adminer is copied to the web root at `/adminer.php`.
-Adminer can be used for MySQL, PostgreSQL and SQLite databases.

 The PostgreSQL port `5432` is exposed.
 The root account for PostgreSQL is `postgres` (password `postgres`).

+Adminer is aliased to the web root at `/adminer.php`.
+Adminer can be used for MySQL, PostgreSQL and SQLite databases.

+### Apache Solr

+Apache Solr 4.x is installed across port `8983`.
+If port `8983` is mapped as above, Solr is accessible via http `localhost:8984/solr`.